Improving git workflow

 Git blame

-I haven’t found a good way to make git blame interactive in a terminal yet.
-On rare occasions when I need it, I either use tig or GitHub’s blame view.
+On the rare occasions I need it, I just use tig or GitHub’s blame view.

 Other tools

-If you don’t want to cook up your own shell aliases and functions, you could look into the following nice tools.
-They didn’t work out for me but maybe would work for you.
+If you don’t want to roll your own aliases and functions, check out these tools.
+They didn’t stick for me, but maybe they’ll work for you:

-• tig — a TUI client which acts as a repository browser and presents you with different views for each git command (e.g., log, blame, tree).
-I still use it sometimes as interactive git blame.
+- tig — a TUI client with views for different git commands (log, blame, tree, etc.).
+I still use it sometimes for interactive blame.

-• lazygit — another TUI client.
-I tested it for a while but didn’t get into it.
+- lazygit — another TUI client.
+Tried it for a while, didn’t click.

-• magit — a git porcelain for Emacs.
-The authors claim that it has a lot of features and could replace git CLI even for experienced users.
-Worth trying if you’re an Emacs user.
+- magit — a git porcelain for Emacs.
+People say it can replace git CLI entirely if you’re an Emacs user.
+Worth a try.

-There are also a ton of GUI clients and plugins for various text editors.
-But I haven’t had much experience with them, so I can’t really recommend anything.
+There are also tons of GUI clients and editor plugins out there.
+But I don’t have much experience with them, so can’t recommend any.